How to Find a Painting Pro

-Unlike other trades, you don’t need a license, special training, or a truck full of tools to paint one room or an entire house.
+Unlike other trades, you don’t need special training or a truck full of tools to paint one room or an entire house.
 But who does the painting can have a dramatic effect on how well the job is done—and how much you’ll pay for it.

 Identify worthy candidates.

 Our Ratings Tables report both raves and rants from local consumers about painters they’ve used.
 Reviews were collected from surveys we sent to Checkbook and Consumer Reports subscribers, plus other randomly selected consumers we invited to participate.

 In addition to recommendations on our website and from friends, look for contractors with references from previous customers in your neighborhood for jobs within the past year, or with other particulars that reach beyond two or three satisfied customers (or relatives).
 Also ask for references from paint suppliers.
 A few phone calls will help you determine if the candidate is highly regarded or barely known.

 When asking for references from previous customers, give more weight to contractors with long track records of successful projects and more years in business.
 Experience matters, particularly with a traditional manual skill like painting.

 Once you’ve assembled a pool of candidates, ask each of them for a cost proposal.